 The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
 The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
 A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-This warranty applies to products purchased after March 1st 2019.
+This warranty applies to products purchased after September 1st, 2015.

-DESCRIPTION WARRANTY APPLICATION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
-Lifetime 5 years Ceramic glass, plating (manufacturing defect) and convector air mate.
-Lifetime N/A Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), C-Cast 7 years N/A baffle, vermiculite baffle, secondary air tubes, removable stainless steel combustion chamber, deflectors and supports.
-Handle assembly, glass retainers and air control mechanism.
-5 years 3 years Removable carbon steel combustion chamber components.
-5 years N/A Standard and optional blower, heat sensors, switches, rheostat, wiring and electronics.
-2 years 1 year Paint (peeling), gaskets, insulation, ceramic fiber blankets, firebricks and other options.
-1 year N/A All parts replaced under the warranty.
-N/A
+WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame Lifetime 5 years Ceramic glass, plating (manufacturing defect) and convector air-mate Lifetime N/A Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), vermiculite, C-Cast or equivalent baffle, secondary air tubes, removable stainless steel combustion chamber, deflectors and supports 7 years N/A Handle assembly, glass retainers and air control mechanism 5 years 3 years Removable carbon steel combustion chamber components 5 years N/A Standard and optional blower, heat sensors, switches, rheostat, wiring and electronics 2 years 1 year Paint (peeling), gaskets, insulation, ceramic fiber blankets, refractory bricks (fireplace only), and other options 1 year N/A All parts replaced under the warranty 90 days N/A

-\Subject to limitations above. \\Picture required.
+Subject to limitations above Picture required Limited to one replacement

-Labour cost and repair work to the account of the manufacturer are based on a predetermined rate schedule and must not exceed the wholesale price of the replacement parts.
+Labour cost and repair work to the account of the manufacturer are based on a predetermined rate schedule and must not exceed the wholesale price of the replacement part.

-Shall your unit or a component be defective, contact immediately your ENERZONE dealer.
+Shall your unit or a components be defective, contact immediately your ENERZONE dealer.
 To accelerate processing of your warranty claim, make sure to have on hand the following information when calling:

-- Your name, address and telephone number;
+• Your name, address and telephone number

-- Bill of sale and dealer's name;
+Bill of sale and dealer's name

-- Installation configuration;

-- Serial number and model name as indicated on the nameplate fixed to the back of your unit; - Nature of the defect and any relevant information.
+Serial number and model name as indicated on the nameplate fixed to the back of your unit